sum28it/sum28it.github.io/content/blog/go_and_nodejs.md

 ![Which one am I going with](/images/blogs/go_and_nodejs/my_bias.svg)

 After reading through here, there must be very little doubt about this question.
-I am definitely more inclined towards Go, but I also appreciate the design choices of Nodejs and.
-The easy going with Go can be credited to my previous exprience with Nodejs too.
+I am definitely more inclined towards Go, but I also appreciate the diverse ecosystem of Nodejs.
+The easy going with Go can also be credited to my previous experience with Nodejs.
 Before starting with Go, I was already well versed with web concepts that put me ahead.